 After law school, Diego was also selected to serve as a judicial clerk to Justice Debra L. Stephens of the Washington State Supreme Court.

 He is a native Spanish speaker with fluency in Japanese and Portuguese.
-In his free time, Diego enjoys spending time with his wife and new son, eating all things vegan, and playing music.
+In his free time, Diego enjoys spending time with his wife and three young children, eating all things vegan and playing music.